|

 Good Points

-- Coverage when travel out of state or to Canada
+- Coverage when travel out of state, to Puerto Rico, or to Canada

 - Make sure you understand what the waiting periods are.